tap349/tap349.github.io/_posts/2017-08-01-phoenix-authentication.md

 > this, and that might be quicker than a db lookup.

-that is you need external storage to revoke JWT token before it expires - say, `Guardian DB` package allows to track tokens in dataabase when using `Guardian`.
+that is you need external storage to revoke JWT token before it expires - say, `Guardian DB` package allows to track tokens in database when using `Guardian`.

 <https://github.com/ueberauth/guardian_db#disadvantages>: